siplab-gt/cleo/docs/overview.rst

 Brian network model
 ^^^^^^^^^^^^^^^^^^^
-The starting point for using cleosim is a Brian spiking neural network model of the system of interest.
+The starting point for using CLEOsim is a Brian spiking neural network model of the system of interest.
 For those new to Brian, the `docs <https://brian2.rtfd.io>`_ are a great resource.
 If you have a model built with another simulator or modeling language, you may be able to `import it to Brian via NeuroML <https://brian2tools.readthedocs.io/en/stable/user/nmlimport.html>`_.

-Perhaps the biggest change you may have to make to an existing model to make it compatible with cleosim's optogenetics and electrode recording is to give the neurons of interest coordinates in space.
+Perhaps the biggest change you may have to make to an existing model to make it compatible with CLEOsim's optogenetics and electrode recording is to give the neurons of interest coordinates in space.
 See the :doc:`tutorials` or the :mod:`cleosim.coordinates` module for more info.

 You'll need your model in a Brian :class:`~brian2.core.network.Network` object before you move on.
 E.g.,::